NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/Duo-Trio-Testing.page.md

 ## {{page-title}}

+The current modelling for Duo/Trio testing assumes a single ServiceRequest is sent, referencing the Proband as the subject, with Consultands being referenced though RelatedPerson resources.

+Alternative approaches are to either have the ServiceRequest for the Proband reference a group comprising each subject; or have multiple ServiceRequests, one for each subject, linked via ServiceRequest.basedOn for the parent/proband request or via a a requisition identifier.

+These alternative aproaches are expected to be tested through the Alpha and may have implications on the model used.

 ### [Link to the High Fidelity Wireframe for Duo/Trio testing (family sample)](https://cts5j3.axshare.com/)

 The following steps is a walk through of: